liatrio/devops-bootcamp/docs/README.md

         - GitHub self-hosted runner
     - name: Idempotency
       description: >-
-        Provision a virtual machine and install a Github self-hosted runner using Ansible as a provisioner in Vagrant while maintaining idempotency.
+        Provision a virtual machine and install a GitHub self-hosted runner using Ansible as a provisioner in Vagrant while maintaining idempotency.
       estMinutes: 300
       technologies:
         - Ansible
         - Vagrant
-        - Github self-hosted runner
+        - GitHub self-hosted runner
     - name: Ansible and AWS EC2
       description: >-
         Provision an AWS EC2 instance and install a GitHub self-hosted runner